-Although many criminal attorneys can work DUI cases, that doesn’t mean they’re experienced enough to excel in them.
-Drunk driving laws are very specific, so you need a DUI law firm that has years of experience and education concerning drunk driving.
+Although many criminal attorneys can work DUI cases, that doesn’t mean they’re experienced enough to excel at them.
+Drunk driving laws are specific, so you need a DUI law firm that has years of experience and education concerning drunk driving.

 You need to hire a lawyer who’s seen all types of DUI charges, many of which were probably exactly like yours.
 They’ll know the best approach to take with your case.

 Ask how many years they’ve practiced Maine DUI law and if they have any specialized education in that area.